 Without a correctly registered address it may be difficult to open a bank account or obtain credit.

 To name or number a new building or street or rename an existing property or street please refer to the application forms below which sets out the information we require and the process involved.

-Please note that charges apply for the numbering and or renaming of new properties and streets , the fee schedule can be found within the application forms below (these fees are subject to an increase as of 1st June 2018)
+Please note that charges apply for the numbering and or renaming of new properties and streets , the fee schedule can be found within the application forms below.

 If you are not satisfied with the way your personal information is handled please contact the Data Protection Officer at firstname.lastname@example.org

 You will need to contact us (contact details below) as we have a responsibility for naming and numbering new properties.

 A single or small development will usually be named or numbered into the existing street.
 If the property is within a numbered road, then often ABCs are used along with the adjoining number (for example 12A, 12B, 12C...).

 If the street has named properties, then the development plot numbers will be used initially to register the property address and subsequently, when the new owner chooses a name, we will follow our standard process of Property Name Change.
 The information is then sent to public utilities, emergency services, Land Registry, Ordnance Survey and relevant council services.
 You will also be sent a copy of the registered address from which we would ask you to inform your prospective purchasers of their new property address.